 These brownfield sites are being cleaned up for development, gradually but surely.
 Site de-pollution is expensive and slow.
 The faster you want to clean up a brownfield site the more you have to pay for de-pollution.
 There is thus a trade-off for developers: get a site cleaned quickly at greater cost but also get a quicker payback for buildings that can be located there that much earlier.

 There is also the nature of the pollution to be factored in.
 This isn’t always known before the clean-up begins and there can be many surprises en route — from medieval artifacts to WW2 graves and unexploded ordinance.
 Bricks, broken windows and rubble are easy to see and clear, but what lies under them deep in the soil is not.
 Most soil pollution is petroleum-based or agrochemicals and (relatively) easy to deal with.
-But nasty stuff (asbestos, dioxins, PCBs, heavy metals, arsenic, pharmaceutical wastes, decomposing mastodons…) can leach into the soil and resist remediation and final disposal.
+But nasty stuff (asbestos, dioxins, PCBs, PFAS, heavy metals, arsenic, pharmaceutical wastes, decomposing mastodons…) can leach into the soil and resist remediation and final disposal.

 There are 2 basic depollution processes: “in situ” (on site remediation) and “ex situ” (carting the soil and mastodons elsewhere to treat them).
 The cheapest of these is in situ and gets mother nature to do all the work: plants growing on the brownfield site remove a lot of the nasties (including heavy metals) into the air via phytoremediation, something that can be enhanced by pointy-headed boffins in white labcoats.
 Needless to say, even if this is eco-friendly, it takes mastodon years to accomplish.